Ebaker310/Deep-Learning-Specialization/1-Neural-Networks-and-Deep-Learning/README.md

+###Neural Networks and Deep Learning
+---
+This is the first course of the Deep Learning Specialization

 In this course, you will learn the foundations of deep learning.
 When you finish this class, you will:
 - Understand the major technology trends driving Deep Learning
 - Be able to build, train and apply fully connected deep neural networks